apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google beefs up Drive's document scanning feature and brings it to iPhone**
+**Israel, Hamas due to release more people amid efforts to extend truce**

-You can read more about it [here](https://www.theverge.com/2023/11/29/23980739/google-drive-document-scanner-ios-android).
+You can read more about it [here](https://www.reuters.com/world/middle-east/israel-hamas-due-release-more-people-amid-efforts-extend-truce-2023-11-28/).

 ## Requirements
 - Python 3.8